Calling second and third year FASS students!

 Dr. Monica Patterson (email@example.com)

 Monica Eileen Patterson is an anthropologist, historian, and curator who is interested in the connections between memory, violence, and childhood in postcolonial Africa, particularly South Africans’ memories of childhood from the apartheid period.
-She also directs Carleton’s new program in Curatorial Studies, and is interested in how museums and exhibitions can better engage with pressing issues of social justice such as racism, homophobia and transphobia, climate change, the legacies of the Indian Residential Schools, and children’s issues.
+She is also Assistant Director of Carleton’s graduate program in Curatorial Studies, and is interested in how museums and exhibitions can better engage with pressing issues of social justice such as racism, homophobia and transphobia, climate change, the legacies of the Indian Residential Schools, and children’s issues.

 Dr. Pamela Walker (firstname.lastname@example.org)